dannythorne/MakingMinecraft_Take02/README.md

 # Making Minecraft

-This tutorial shows a way to create the very basic game mechanics of Minecraft: blocks that can be broken to drop items, a first person player who can pick up the dropped item.
+This tutorial shows a way to create the most basic game mechanics of Minecraft: blocks that can be broken to drop items and a first person player who can pick up the dropped items.

-This tutorial was developed in `OS X Yosimite Version 10.10.3 (14D136)` with `Unity Version 5.1.0f3 Personal` and
+This tutorial was developed in:

+  * `Unity Version 5.1.0f3 Personal`
-`MonoDevelop-Unity Version 4.0.1`.
+  * `MonoDevelop-Unity Version 4.0.1`.
+  * `OS X Yosimite Version 10.10.3 (14D136)`

 ## Preliminaries